 - must be all consuming – Devoting all of your time and attention to your writing is unrealistic and unnecessary.

-Towards productive writing
+Working towards productive writing

 - Make writing part of your regular routine.
 Writing researcher Robert Boice suggests that writing for 30 minutes a day, 5 days a week makes it possible to produce two journal length articles over the course of a year.
 You can't write a final draft in 30 minutes, but you can use this time to chip away at your writing project.
 Work on your bibliographical notes, outline a chapter – these small steps add up and go a long way in reducing writing anxiety.